ceh58/texas-power-crisis/README.md

 VIIRS Data:

-The [Visible Infrared Imaging Radiometer Suite (VIIRS)](https://ladsweb.modaps.eosdis.nasa.gov/)[^3] data is remotely-sensed night lights data acquired from the Suomi satellite.
+The [Visible Infrared Imaging Radiometer Suite (VIIRS)](https://ladsweb.modaps.eosdis.nasa.gov/) data is remotely-sensed night lights data acquired from the Suomi satellite.
 It includes 4 files: two tiles (h08v05 and h08v06) per date (2021-02-07 and 2021-02-16).
 Those dates were chosen due to the least cloud cover, allowing for the best contrast in night lights during the power crisis.

-[^3]: Read more about VIIRS [here](https://en.wikipedia.org/wiki/Visible_Infrared_Imaging_Radiometer_Suite).

 Roads and Houses Data: